ercbk/Indiana-COVID-19-Tracker/README.md

     doubling time shown here assumes that the total change from yesterday to today (i.e. single day *growth rate*) will remain constant in the future.
-As we’ll see in the next chart, it’s not a valid assumption in this situation.
+As we’ll see in the next chart, it’s not a valid assumption in this situation, but it’s interesting as a hypothetical.
   - The equation for doubling time, T<sub>d</sub>, where r is the growth rate.